derekzhang79/rm3-docker-compose/README.md

 ----------------------------

  - `web`: a container running the httpd server, exposed as port 4000
+ - `redis`: a container running the redis cache, linked to web as `redis`
- - `postgres`: a container running postgres, linked to web
+ - `postgres`: a container running postgres, linked to web as `postgres`
  - `data`: A container to hold the storage volume so it persists across restarts of `postgres`

 How to get started?
 -------------------

 - Set up
-  - Build the containers: `docker-compose build`
   - Start up the stack of containers: `docker-compose start postgres`
   - Wait a few minutes for postgres to get started up.
   - Run the setup: `docker-compose run web /src/setup.sh`